Skip To Main Content

 • sequence student examples to create a trajectory towards the teaching of algorithms.

-Join a grade-level workshop series to learn how to do all these things for YOUR grade level.
+Join a grade-level NETWORK series to learn how to do all these things for YOUR grade level.

 [Click on a grade-level to learn more.]